 However, these pieces of technology can add value to other parts of our lives in the future.
 Some of which are already starting to happen.

 Virtual and augmented reality can facilitate many things.
 Two other industries, in particular, have seen practical uses for the technology: education and healthcare.

-We’re seeing wearables that provide health data that can be used to help treat patients more efficiently.
-Virtual and augmented reality can be used to train doctors and test customer usability in cars, and more.
+We’re seeing wearables that provide health data that doctors and hospitals can use to help treat patients more efficiently.
+Doctors can use virtual and augmented reality to train doctors and test customer usability in cars and more.

 The connectivity and immersive nature of these gadgets will allow businesses of all kinds to tap into data and create valuable experiences.

 Virtual and Augmented Reality in Education

 When I was a kid, we primarily used pencil and paper.
 Now students are using iPads just as much as notepads.
 Also, with it becoming more and more accessible, students will be able to take advantage of virtual and augmented reality in the classroom.